Office in Clark, Room C346

 The Department of Political Science

 Coordinated by a Faculty Advisory Board.

 Political economy is central to all the social sciences.
 The objective of the Political Economy Graduate Interdisciplinary Studies Program is to offer graduate students the opportunity to study political economy across disciplines.
-This will enrich their disciplinary training and is necessary for more holistic research.
+This enriches the student's disciplinary training and is necessary for more holistic research.
 Finally, the completion of the program can be useful in seeking employment, as a specialization in political economy is frequently a central or important component of positions across the social sciences.

 - A minimum of fifteen (15) credits from among the approved courses.

 - A minimum of nine (9) credits from the list of core courses.
 These must be from three (3) different departments.

 - A maximum of six (6) credits from the list of elective courses

 - A maximum of three (3) upper-division undergraduate credits.

 - A GPA of at least 3.0 in the program courses.